 Design patent protection overlaps with trade dress protection, under the Lanham Act, and copyright law.
 An issued design patent grants a term of exclusivity for the claimed ornamental design.
 Trade dress rights are acquired over time, as ornamental features become recognized by consumers as identifying you as the source of goods.
 Trade dress rights can exist forever, if used continuously and consistently and others are prevented from using the same ornamental features.
 We make it inexpensive and simple to apply for and receive design patent protection.
 Our Paradies® fair fees don’t include the costs of drawings, but we work with patent artists to provide reasonable, flat fees for this work.

-- Applicant preserves a right to file in many foreign countries; and
+PCT applicantions preserve a right to file in many foreign countries.

-Up to 30 months after filing a provisional, or sooner when a favorable international search is returned, national stage is entered.
-The costs charged by the patent office change from time to time, but USPTO fee information is available online at www.USPTO.gov.
+Up to 30 months after filing a provisional, or sooner when a favorable international search is returned, national stage is entered under the PCT.
+Alternatively, some clients file a US national stage and a PCT application on the same day.

 Local Firm / Global Reach